 In 2014 I reviewed an impressive start-up created out of a Code for America hackathon, Textizen.
 It’s great to see how Code for America has grown since then.

-Code for America Brigades are volunteer groups that work on local issues to help make government work better for everyone.
+Code for America Brigades are volunteer groups that work on local issues to help make government work for everyone.
 Over 5,000 people in the US are involved in a Code for America Brigade.
 We’re excited to be working with our local Code for America Brigade, Code for Orlando at TADHack-mini Orlando.

 Code for Orlando brings the community together to improve central Florida in ways government doesn’t.
 Volunteers from various disciplines are committed to using their technical talents to make a difference in the way the community, visitors, and local government experience Orlando.